 BoyzABC was started early in 2013 by two 7th graders at Mill Valley Middle School (MVMS), David Fineman and Ryan Hemmeter, when David found out that his mom was diagnosed with breast cancer.
 It all began when the boys were on a hike with their moms one day.
 David expressed how he wanted to help his mom but didn't know how....and by the end of the hike... the idea of BoyzABC was born.
 David and Ryan rallied a group of their friends to organize a basketball fundraiser called “March Madness Makes a Difference”, a free throw shooting event with all proceeds going to the Hugo Breast Cancer Research Fund at UCSF, which supports women with breast cancer in Marin County and the San Francisco Bay Area.

 In 2014, BoyzABC expanded the basketball fundraising event to include students from MVMS as well as the five Mill Valley elementary schools.
 A second event was added in 2016, called “Homeruns Help Save Lives” that was organized jointly with the Mount Tamalpais High School Baseball Program.
-This baseball event provided corporations and local businesses the opportunity to contribute to the community’s fight against breast cancer.
-In 2017, BoyzABC will be hosting the basketball free throw shooting event, the home run derby and a new Fun Run event.
+This annual baseball event provided corporations and local businesses the opportunity to contribute to the community’s fight against breast cancer.
+In the fall of 2019, BoyzABC will host a collage Home Run Derby event.